arangodb/docs/3.6/graphs-smart-graphs.md

 {% include arangoshexample.html id=examplevar script=script result=result %}

 **Define relations on the Graph**

+Adding edge collections works the same as with General Graphs, but again, the collections are created by the SmartGraph module to set up sharding correctly so they must not exist on when creating the SmartGraph.

 {% arangoshexample examplevar="examplevar" script="script" result="result" %}
     @startDocuBlockInline smartGraphCreateGraphHowTo3_cluster